Security

 Building a serverless open source CSPM powered by CloudQuery

 In this blog post, we will look at a variation of our guide on how to build an open source CSPM with CloudQuery and Grafana, only this time, you won’t need to set up any new infrastructure.
-We will use Neon, a serverless PostgreSQL database, a managed Grafana dashboard, and the new CloudQuery Cloud.
+We will use Neon, a serverless PostgreSQL database, a managed Grafana dashboard, and the new CloudQuery Platform.

-What Is CloudQuery Cloud?
+What Is the CloudQuery Platform? #

-CloudQuery Cloud is a great way to get started with CloudQuery and sync data from source to destination without the need to deploy your own infrastructure.
+CloudQuery Platform is a great way to get started with CloudQuery and sync data from source to destination without the need to deploy your own infrastructure.
 You only need to select a source and destination plugin and CloudQuery will take care of the rest.

-With CloudQuery Cloud, you can:
+With CloudQuery Platform, you can:

-• Schedule syncs to run at regular intervals.
+- Schedule syncs to run at regular intervals.

 Here’s what our data flow will look like: